 How do you know if you are overworked by your supervising attorney?
 When you are being asked to do the impossible, do you feel you need to try because there’s nothing else to do about it?
+New associates in a law practice often face these challenges, feeling the need to prove themselves and take on excessive responsibilities.
 If you find yourself overworked and overwhelmed, here are questions to ask yourself and steps to take to make a change.

 1. Is the Overwork Situation Acute (Temporary) or Chronic (Long-term)?